strongloop/strongloop.com2/_posts/2019-07-10-building-an-online-game-with-loopback-4-pt5.md

 firstgame-85ccbd5496-6nmvt   2/2       Running   0          1m
 ```

 Now our application is running on Kubernetes.
-Next step is to expose it to the public.
+The next step is to expose it to the public.

 ```
 kubectl expose deployment firstgame --type=NodePort --port=3000 --name=firstgame-service --target-port=3000